 (7) "Inter-American Treaties Approved Within the Framework of the OAS" are posted by the Organization of American States.

 (8) UK Treaties Online provides the full text U.K. treaties published in the Treaty Series (i.e., treaties that entered into force) from 1892 to the present.
-Treaties that entered into force since 1997 are available through the Treaty Command Papers and Explanatory Memoranda page.
+Treaties that entered into force between 1997 and 2012 are available through the archived Treaty Command Papers and Explanatory Memoranda page.
+Those entered into force since 2013 are available here.
 For treaties that entered into force from from 1892 to 1996, first use the database search to locate the record for the treaty, then link from the record to the full text.
 Note: The database also contains records for many treaties that did not enter into force, but if you set a date range in the "Definitive entry into force" at the bottom of the search page, all the results should be available through either the database or the Treaty Command Papers page.

 (9) The WorldLII International Treaties Collection lets you search through over two dozen treaty series, including the U.N.
 Treaties Series, the League of Nations Treaty Series, GLIN, APEC, ASEAN and many national series.

-For well-annotated links to other general treaty collections, see the "International Treaties" section of Mirela Roznovschi's Guide to Foreign and International Legal Databases, the Treaties chapter of the ASIL Guide to Electronic Resources for International Law and/or Researching Treaty Sources by the University of Michigan Law School Library, as well as the other research guides listed in Section F, below.
+For well-annotated links to other general treaty collections, see the "International Treaties" section of Mirela Roznovschi's Guide to Foreign and International Legal Databases, the Treaties section of Kelly Vinopal's Researching Public International Law and/or Researching Treaties by the University of Minnesota Law School Library, as well as the other research guides listed in Section F, below.

 2. Subject-Specific Treaty Collections: Following are a few treaty resources I've found useful that cover just one subject area.